mgreiler/se-unlocked/Transcripts/EP_56_Daniel_Vassallo.md

 that is in doing something like this, that it's very hard to know.
 And this was a bit more confounding because actually I was getting very strong sickness about user base back then, very strong.
-You know, I just liked the term validationbecause I think sort of it implies something that it isn't there, but thetypical size that people look for.
+You know, I just liked the term validation because I think sort of it implies something that it isn't there, but thetypical size that people look for.

 For validation.
 Like I was sort of had a mailing list of about 4,000 people